-In general, sports medicine associate's degree programs emphasize athletic training.
-Some of these programs allow students to gain hands-on experience in a school's athletic training facility.
+Sports medicine associate's degree programs prepare students for a career in athletic training and allow them to gain hands-on experience in a school's athletic training facility.
 Students learn to safely use and assist others with exercise and fitness equipment.
 Training in proper CPR and first aid procedures is also included.
-Graduates are prepared for entry-level positions in the fields of nutrition and exercise, or for transfer to a 4-year bachelor's program in a relevant field, like athletic training.

 - Human anatomy and physiology